 It moisturizes all the skin around the eyes as it contains 95% water.
 Vitamin E in cucumber plays a crucial role in improving the skin, enhancing collagen production, and acting as a natural anti-wrinkle agent.
 Moreover, eating cucumber helps enhance the vision as it contains several anti-inflammatory and antioxidants that can help steer clear of cataracts.

-Cucumbers contain fisetin, caffeic acid, cucurbitacins, lutein, which have the capability to reduce cancerous symptoms at the early stages by eliminating free radical cells and helps to boost immunity.
+Cucumbers contain fisetin, caffeic acid, cucurbitacins, lutein, which have the capability to reduce cancerous symptoms at the early stages by eliminating free radical cells and help to boost immunity.

 Optimal Digestive Health